rcberg/2019-ncov-tracking/README.md

 # 2019-nCoV Tracking

-This repository hosts the COVID-19 dashboard
+This repository is a resource to track the COVID-19 pandemic.
+Below are dashboards which visualize the current available data; explore the repo. to find the data and code used to produce them.

 ## Dashboards
 ### Global